 George Mason University runs a program called the Early Identification Program (EIP) Prep which begins in 8th grade.
 The EIP Prep is designed to support students academically and personally through numerous activities and events.
 EIP Prep students are provided with weekly tutoring, mentoring, financial aid, goal setting, study skills, and a wide range of seminars that focus on college prep and admissions.
 In addition, EIP Prep students and parents attend a family seminar that focuses on family communication, advocacy, and planning for college.
 Students who successfully complete EIP Prep will transition into EIP for grades 9-12.

-If you would like to be considered for the GMU EIP Prep program, please fill out this form NO LATER THAN January 21, 2022.
-If you have any questions, please see Dr. Glenn in room 118 or email her at firstname.lastname@example.org or Ms. Schaefer in room 137 or email her at email@example.com.
+If you would like to be considered for the GMU EIP Prep program, please fill out this form NO LATER THAN February 10, 2023.

 To qualify for the EIP Prep program you must meet the following criteria:

-- Have parents who have NOT completed a 4-year college degree in the United States
+- The student’s parents MAY NOT have completed a 4-year college degree in the United States

-- Have the academic potential to enroll in a pre-college curriculum in high school
+- Academic potential to enroll in a pre-college curriculum in high school

-7th graders who are selected by GMU to participate in this program must attend a Strengthening the Family Workshop, attend weekly Academic Mentoring Program sessions, maintain good grades, and attend EIP events while in 8th grade in order to successfully complete EIP Prep and be admitted into EIP for grades 9-12.
+7th graders who are selected by GMU to participate in this program must attend a Strengthening the Family Workshop, attend weekly AMP sessions, maintain good grades, and attend EIP events while in 8th grade in order to successfully complete EIP Prep and be admitted into EIP for grades 9-12.